Patbox/UniversalGraves/README.md

 [Also check out my other mods and project, as you might find them useful!](https://pb4.eu)

 ## Grave styles
+To change grave style you need to modify config, see more info below
 * Default, `player_head`, recommended for servers
   - Style for vanilla clients:
     ![Example image](https://i.imgur.com/hfyd10Q.png)